-The ‘data controller’ is The Pattern Book Press (‘we’, ‘us’, ‘the Controller’) based in London at 50 Finsen Road, London SE5 9AW, UK.
+The ‘data controller’ is The Pattern Book Press Ltd (‘we’, ‘us’, ‘the Controller’), also trading as The Pattern Book, based in London at 50 Finsen Road, London SE5 9AW, UK (company no. 12454391).
 You can contact the Controller via email@example.com.
 Contact the Controller about all matters relating to the processing of personal data and the use of data processing rights.

 1. How and why we process your personal data

 Your personal data is processed to successfully accept and fulfil your order.
 We may need to share your personal data with third parties to do this, such as warehouse and delivery companies, banks and online payment providers.
 Where possible, we’ll provide you with information on the processing of your personal data received from a third party.

 In every other case, we will never share your personal data with anyone.

 We use strict technical and organisational measures to secure all personal data that is processed by thepatternbook.co.uk from loss, destruction or unauthorised access by third parties.